Nyandwi/deep-computer-vision/README.md

 For used tools, check tools overview.
 For further Computer Vision learning resources, check further resources page.

+#### Release Notes
-V1 Release month: Aug-Oct 2022, or Sept 26(would be same as ML package).
+* [2022] V1 Release month: Aug-Oct 2022, or Sept 26(would be same as ML package).
 LATE BUT OKAY!
+* [25 Feb 2023] No progress has been made in almost 4 months(a year tbh) but okay.
+This repo is a proof that 1% percent of the whole work was done and 99% remaining can be done.
+Don't compromise on the quality for time.

 (This may grow into something more respectable)